 So, while we are definitely not trying to knock on Bitcoin’s credibility, crypto traders need to be able to openly accept Bitcoin’s potential flaws and that some cryptos might just do the job better.

 Conclusion: Which Is The Best Altcoin To Invest In For 2022?

 Aside from Bitcoin, the best cryptocurrencies to invest in right now are most likely Cardano, Binance Coin and Ethereum.

-Cardano is getting an unbelievable amount of attention after performing amazingly in February and March.
+Cardano is getting an unbelievable amount of attention after performing amazingly in 2021.
 Cardano’s protocol upgrade was what likely brought it a lot of attention.

-Similarly to Cardano, Binance Coin has been growing a lot in 2021.
+Similarly to Cardano, Binance Coin grew a lot in 2021.
 Its growth has been so fantastic that it might even be better than Cardano.

 This improvement is largely due to the immense amount of trading on the Binance Exchange, but also the growing popularity of the Binance Smart Chain.

 Then comes Ethereum which is perhaps the most solid choice of the entire list and by far the most well-known and could be a good choice for someone who wants something more stable.

 Polkadot is similar to Ethereum in the sense that it is holding its ground very well but has a bit more momentum to trade with.

 And for those who are looking to take some bigger risks, Dogecoin is definitely the coin for you.
 Just don’t count on fun lasting forever.